Immune Boosting Elderberry Rose Hip Syrup is perfect for the fall and winter months!

 I appreciate your perspective, thank you 🙂 For me, I do not use any refined sugars at all.
 I am truly grateful to the bees and the beautiful honey that they do produce, I am grateful for their life and all of their hard work.
 I am grateful for the local bee farmer that I purchase from as well.
 I do believe bees make a very precious food, and I love it for it’s nutritional properties – raw honey is full of vitamin and minerals, contains bee pollen and propolis which is known for having special healing powers, it’s naturally antibacterial, antiseptic, hydroscopic, antifungal and a natural antibiotic.
 Honey has been used for thousands of years as a healing substance.
 It was widely used in traditional medical systems as a food, wound dressing, and preservative for herbal medicines.
 It’s still widely used in the herbalist community too.

-The idea that honey is “wasted” when you eat it in quantity is a little far fetched.
-It isn’t as if we were bears plundering hives and leaving them in ruins.
+The idea that honey is "wasted" when you eat it in quantity is a little far fetched.
+It isn't as if we were bears plundering hives and leaving them in ruins.
 When I buy jugs of honey from the beekeeper down the road, my money and that of other buyers enables him to raise more bees, build more hives, and rent more land for them to range on just like they need.
-It’s a mutually beneficial arrangement, especially since our beekeeper knows what he’s doing and loves his job, thereby motivating him to keep the bees healthy and happy.
-I’m thankful to God that He designed this whole bee/honey thing.
-There’s no reason to feel any sort of guilt over using honey instead of refined sugar–now there’s something I don’t want to spoon into my son’s mouth everyday!
+It's a mutually beneficial arrangement, especially since our beekeeper knows what he's doing and loves his job, thereby motivating him to keep the bees healthy and happy.
+I'm thankful to God that He designed this whole bee/honey thing.
+There's no reason to feel any sort of guilt over using honey instead of refined sugar--now there's something I don't want to spoon into my son's mouth everyday!

 Why would you make a medicinal product with white refined sugar, something that harms your health rather than improves it?
 I don’t get that, and it’s why I haven’t made elderberry syrup yet.
 This recipe seems perfect.
 Raw honey can be expensive, so I don’t like to waste it either, but if you’re not going to use it in a medicinal recipe, why use it at all?